yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

 In this chapter, we will present some basic methods for summarizing a distribution, both numerically and graphically.

-Graphing Distributions - Dotplots and Histograms
+Graphing Distributions - Dot Plots and Histograms
 ------------------------------------------------

 .. raw:: html